Gaetano Borriello Professor for Educational Excellence

 - Brigette Huang, M.S.
 2D FPGA Layout, 2004.
 Joined Microsoft.

 - Mark Chang, M.S., "Adaptive Computing in NASA Multi-Spectral Image Processing", 1999.
 Ph.D., "Variable Precision Analysis for FPGA Synthesis", 2004.
-Faculty at Olin College.
+Faculty at Olin College, then EdX, then Google.

 - Shawn Phillips, M.S.
 "Automatic Layout of Domain Specific Reconfigurable Subsystems for System-on-a-Chip", 2001.
 Ph.D.
 "Automating Layout of Reconfigurable Subsystems for Systems-on-a-Chip", 2004.
 Joined Annapolis Microsystems, then Johns Hopkins University - Applied Physics Lab.